fmenabe/python-clg/doc/source/configuration.rst

 description
 ~~~~~~~~~~~
-Customize the help with a description
+Customize the help with a description.

 help